 The Grand Couloir is a legendary black run in Courchevel.
 It’s unique to have a couloir as a marked slope on the piste map.
 To get to the run you have to follow a narrow undulating traverse to get across to it.
 The main challenge is to stick on that traverse across without falling over or head down harder couloirs to the side.
 The start of the run is 35 degrees gradient and fairly narrow, but eventually, it flattens out to 30 degrees towards the end.
 Depending on the conditions the moguls can vary in size.
 It is definitely one of the hardest ski runs in Europe.

 A lot of ski resorts have changed some of their black runs to unclassified and you have to ski them at your own risk.
-Verbier has several challenging runs that are set up like this.
-The main one is called Tortin.
+If you love challenging ski runs, Verbier has plenty in the area.
+One of the best you can try is a ski run called Tortin.
 You have to hop on the Lac des Vaux 3 chairlift to the Col de Chassoure to get to the slope.
 It is often an icy slope but is wide and steep.
 There are often big moguls to navigate through the run as well.
 It is a fantastic challenge for the advanced skier and is one of the best black runs in Europe.

 When you watch the world’s best slalom and giant slalom skiers struggle on this slope on the World Cup, you know it’s tough terrain.
 La Face in Val d’Isère has a gradient of 17.8 degrees for 31% of the run.
 There is no flat section just steepness for just under 3km long with a vertical drop of 959m.
 In the morning it can be bulletproof ice on cold days but it often softens up after midday.
 If you want to tick off one of the hardest ski runs in Europe then La Face is a slope you have to attempt.